Rubenmp/Rubik/README.md

 The program will read 54 colours, one side each time.

 ## Colours
-You can use three different options:
+You can use three different options (simultaneously is possible not recommended):
    W/w/1 for white
    O/o/2 for orange
    G/g/3 for green